ms-van3t-devs/ms-van3t/README.md

 This script will download ns-3.33 and install this framework.
 The folder `ns-3.33` will remain linked to this GitHub repository (not to the vanilla ns-3.33 one), allowing you to more easily develop updates and possibile contributions to *ms-van3t*.

-* Configure `waf` to build the framework with `<ns3-folder>./waf configure --build-profile=optimized --enable-examples --enable-tests (add here what you want to enable)"` - The usage of the optimized profile allows to speed up the simulation time
+* Configure `ns3` to build the framework with `<ns3-folder>./ns3 configure --build-profile=optimized --enable-examples --enable-tests --disable-python(add here what you want to enable)"` - The usage of the optimized profile allows to speed up the simulation time

-* **Important**: If you are compiling ms-van3t on Ubuntu 22.04 LTS or later, you need to specify, when calling `./waf configure`, also the `--disable-werror` flag
+* **Important**: If you are compiling ms-van3t on Ubuntu 22.04 LTS or later, you need to specify, when calling `./ns3 configure`, also the `--disable-werror` flag

 * Build ns3:
-`./waf build`
+`./ns3 build`

 **Important**

 `src/automotive/` contains all the application related files and all the source code implementing the ETSI ITS-G5 stack for vehicular communications.
 Inside `sumo_files_v2v_map` you can find the SUMO map and trace for the V2V sample application, while inside `sumo_files_v2i_map` you can find the SUMO map and trace for the V2I sample application.
+Similarly you can find the SUMO map and trace for the Traffic Manager sample application inside `sumo_files_v2i_TM_map` and the ones for the Emergency Vehicle Warning inside `sumo_files_v2i_EVW_map`

 `src/traci/` and `src/traci-applications/` contain instead all the logic to link ns-3 and SUMO.